Statistical Tests for Large Tree-structured Data: Technical details and proofs

-\textbf{Proof of Proposition \ref{gamma}}.
-From the construction described it is easy to see that the distribution of the total path of $\tau(k)$ coincides with the distribution of the time of the $k$th event, say $S_k$.
+on any bounded rectangle $\prod_i[a_i,b_i]$, and hence is locally integrable.
+Since $f_{k,\theta} \leq g_k$ for every $\theta \in \Theta$, we can claim from Theorem 1 on p.7 of \cite{Rao}, that the sequence $\mu_{k,\theta}$ is distinguishable. \\ \begin{proposition} Suppose $\tau(k)$ is a binary tree with $k$ leaves and branch lengths $x_1,\ldots,x_{2k-1}$ generated from the non-homogeneous Poisson model.
+Then the total path length $\sum_{i=1}^{2k-1}x_i$ follows a Gamma distribution with shape $k$ and scale $2$. \end{proposition} \begin{proof} From the construction described it is easy to see that the distribution of the total path of $\tau(k)$ coincides with the distribution of the time of the $k$th event, say $S_k$.
 The density of $S_k$ for a non-homogeneous Poisson process is

 where $m(t)$ is the intensity function.
 Noting that when $\lambda(t)=t$, $m(t)=t^2/2$, we obtain